Volunteer Work with NGOs in Cambodia

 Accommodation and WiFi

-Volunteers on the Teaching project in Battambang will be accommodated in a homestay which is located in the school compound in which you will be teaching.
-You will have a separate room which you will share with one other volunteer.
-Electricity, running water, western bathrooms and WiFi are provided.
+If your placement is in the province of Battambang, you will stay on-site in the school compound.
+You will have a separate room which you will share with up to one other volunteer.
+Electricity, running water, western bathrooms and Wi-Fi are provided.

 Meals